How to Plant, Grow, and Care for Peruvian Lily

 Pythium root rot causes wilting, stunted growth, and weak stems that collapse.
 This occurs when the soil is heavy and moist for long periods.
 A clean bed with one part composted pine bark mixed with four parts of soil is a good start.
 Allowing the soil to dry out may also give the plant a chance to recover.
 Remove and dispose of any affected plants.

 Botrytis blight is better known as gray mold.
-It shows up during the warmer damp days as furry, gray-brown spores.
-They transmit on wet plants, so keep some space between the plants for air.
-Also direct irrigation away from stems, as well as below the leaves and flowers, and remove any debris or damaged plants.
+It shows up during the warmer, damp days as furry, gray-brown spores.
+They transmit on wet plants, so keep space between them for air.
+Also, direct irrigation away from stems and below the leaves and flowers, and remove any debris or damaged plants.

 Diseases like tomato spotted wilt virus and mosaic virus cause patterns of lines and spots on foliage, and they have no treatment.
 Not only will you have to destroy the affected plants, you’d be wise to disinfect your gardening tools with a diluted bleach solution as well.